ggofri/github-activity-updater/README.md

 # GitHub README Activity Updater

 A GitHub Action that automatically updates your README.md with recent GitHub activity.
+Everything in a _101 lines yaml_!

 *Inspired by [jamesgeorge007/github-activity-readme](https://github.com/jamesgeorge007/github-activity-readme)*